njai-8/quest-submissions/chapter-5-day-3.md

-1. What does "force casting" with as! do?
+### What does "force casting" with as! do?
 Why is it useful in our Collection?
+Using the 'force casting' operator `as!` means downcasting a generic type to a more specific type.
+In Collections interface, the type is usually generic and we cannot access the data from there. by downcasting it to a more specific type we will be able to get to the metadata.

-2. What does auth do?
+### What does auth do?
 When do we use it?
+auth states that the reference after it is a authorized reference.
+If we want to downcast a generic type to a more specific type we need to use the authorized reference.

-3. This last quest will be your most difficult yet.
+### This last quest will be your most difficult yet.
 Take this contract:

 #### Contract CryptoPoops
 ```cadence